 - Bake in the centre of the oven for around 25-30 minutes until the corn strips are fully cooked.

-- Enjoy the corn ribs with vegan parmesan and some fresh coriander.
+- Enjoy the corn ribs with vegan Parmesan and some fresh coriander.

 Nutritional Information